Contact Us

 What is it that makes Nike’s supply chain so unique and so effective?

 However, this distributed approach has its downside.
 Sourcing components from so many different facilities presents a real challenge for quality control.
 To ensure its high-quality standards are met at every step of production, Nike maintains continual communication with its suppliers, providing support through tools and training to initiate suppliers in its “Lean Management” framework and Total Quality Management (TQM) approach.
 Challenges to this approach have also come from outside the supply chain.
-In the early stages of its pioneering approach to outsourcing manufacturing, Nike chose not to engage in centrally monitoring supplier practice.
-However, due to increasing consumer demand and changes in the market, Nike took a look at its sourcing approach and ultimately adapted a new strategy.
+In the early stages of its pioneering approach to outsourcing manufacturing, Nike chose not to engage in centrally monitoring supplier practices.
+However, due to increasing consumer demand and changes in the market, Nike took a look at its sourcing approach and ultimately adopted a new strategy.

+Nike made significant progress toward bringing corporate social responsibility to the heart of its operations.
 It set up a department tasked solely with improving the lives of factory workers, and in 1999 was instrumental in the creation of the Fair Labor Association (FLA).
-The FLA is a collaborative effort of companies, colleges and universities and civil society organizations dedicated to improving conditions for factory workers worldwide.
+The FLA is a collaborative effort of companies, colleges and universities, and civil society organizations dedicated to improving conditions for factory workers worldwide.
 In the 20 years since the FLA’s foundation, Nike has revamped its sourcing strategy to prioritize suppliers that show demonstrable leadership in corporate responsibility and sustainability.
 Nike is also committed to transparency.
-In 2005 it became the first company in the apparel industry to publish a complete list of the factories in its supply chain.
+It became the first company in the apparel industry to publish a complete list of the factories in its supply chain.

 Want to improve the sustainability of your supply chain?